 River East Physiotherapy offers a free 15-minute telephone consultation with a therapist to help you determine whether physiotherapy or athletic therapy is right for you.
 Just call us to set up your consultation.

 What should I expect on my first visit?

-On your first visit your physiotherapist reviews your injury or condition and plans a treatment program for you.
-This includes the following:
+On your first visit, your therapist will review your injury or condition and plan a treatment program for you.
+This will include:

-- Physiotherapy examination to assess your injury or condition.
+- An examination to assess your injury or condition.
 This can sometimes temporarily increase your pain.

-- Review of your assessment findings, how you can start to manage your condition and a treatment plan as to how many visits your treatment may take.
+- A discussion about your assessment findings, how you can start to manage your condition and a treatment plan - including how many visits your treatment may require.

 - The nature of the pain, such as location and intensity you are currently experiencing or have had in the past.

 - Treatments you have had recently or in the past.